jrincayc/ucblogo-code/README.md

 The executable file in this distribution includes libraries from the [wxWidgets project](http://wxwidgets.org/).
-The Microsoft Windows version is distributed with runtime library mingwm10.dll, from the [MinGW project] (http://www.mingw.org/).
+The Microsoft Windows version is distributed with runtime library mingwm10.dll, from the [MinGW project](http://www.mingw.org/).
 Those libraries are also covered by the Gnu GPL.
 We do not distribute their source code; you can download it from their respective web sites.